aragon/connect/docs/connectors/voting-app.md

 const voting = new Voting(VOTING_APP_ADDRESS, VOTING_APP_SUBGRAPH_URL)
 ```

-Once you have a an instance of the `Voting` object you can use the followig API to fetch data.
+Once you have a an instance of the `Voting` object you can use the following API to fetch data.

 ### voting\#votesForApp\(appAddress, first, skip\)